triorph/AOC/aoc_2022/day11/README.md

 # Day 11

+Monkeys throwing bananas.

+Monkeys throw bananas to other monkeys, based on some simple rules.
+Part a: divide by 3 each time, then figure out who to pass to Part b: Doesn't divide by 3 each time, so numbers get way too large to handle unless you do some modulo math

 I did the majority of this at my parents while having dinner.
 Thankfully mum and lulu were having intense conversations that didn't give me much time to speak, so I wasn't missed lol.